Toggle: English / Spanish

-- Clean your bottom thoroughly after every bowel movement.
+- Clean your rectal area thoroughly after every bowel movement.

-- Always keep your drainage bag lower than your bladder so that the urine in the bag does not go back into your bladder.
+- Keep your drainage bag lower than your bladder.
+This prevents the urine in the bag from going back into your bladder.

 - Have your indwelling catheter changed at least once a month.

 - Wash your hands before and after you touch your urine.